 In the past couple of years, Prosecco has made a big boom North America.
 It went from a sparkling wine that nobody had ever heard of (unless you were in North Eastern Italy), to a sparkler that is flying off the shelves.
 The reason why is simple, Prosecco offers a young and fresh sparkling wine that is inexpensive, and makes you feel like life is good whilst drinking it!

 Champagne and other Sparkling wines are extremely expensive as they were often aged for years in a dank cellar developing character and complexity.
 Prosecco on the other hand, is bottled and on the shelf on the spring following the harvest.
 Thus, with Prosecco, you get a light and infectious spirit that is a little sweeter than Champagne, but honestly, that just seems to make your life feel a little sweeter as you’re drinking it.

 Prosecco & Food Pairings

 Prosecco uses the white wine grape ‘Prosecco’ and is produced in Veneto, Italy.
 On the lower spectrum of price, ($10 or so) you’ll get a dry to off-dry Prosecco that offers delicate fruit flavours and lots of bubbles.
 Prosecco that is priced $15 and higher often delivers ripe fruit flavours like pear, apple and citrus, often with a dash of nutty almond flavour.

-Lower priced Prosecco is great as an aperitif, or can be perfectly paired with finger foods or deserts like birthday cake.
-Because it is low in alcohol, while still being crisp (due to a high acidity), it can cut through the richness of finger foods, and offer some relief from the sweetness of deserts.
+Lower priced Prosecco is great as an aperitif, or can be perfectly paired with finger foods or desserts like birthday cake.
+Because it is low in alcohol, while still being crisp (due to a high acidity), it can cut through the richness of finger foods, and offer some relief from the sweetness of desserts.
 It’s also a marvelous pairing with a cheese tray, loaded with grapes, figs, dried apricots, and nuts such as almonds.

 Higher priced Prosecco pairs great with these foods as well.
 However, if you are splurging on a higher end Prosecco, why not pair the more complex flavours with more complex foods.
 The acidity in Prosecco will cut through any cream sauce, or cheese, while the nutty almond flavour pairs excellent with nutty flavoured cheeses such as Gruyère, Gouda, or cheese ball made with nuts.